Ay1tsMe/minimalWebsite/tuxtower/content/blog/wheelchair.md

 [Insert image of ttgo wired to shield]

-The fork of my USB Host Shield 2.0 library can be found [here](https://github.com/Ay1tsMe/USB_Host_Shield_2.0) if you want to connect USB peripherals to your ttgo or you want to see how you can override the hardcoded SPI pins for your ESP32 board.
+The fork of my USB Host Shield 2.0 library can be found [here](https://github.com/Ay1tsMe/USB_Host_Shield_2.0) if you want to connect USB peripherals to your ttgo or you want to see how you can override the hard-coded SPI pins for your ESP32 board.

 ### Refactoring Wheelchair Arduino Code
 #### Old Wheelchair Code